Botanical Garden Visit

 The exclusive Eden Island development is located just off Mahé and is home to a finite number of luxurious villas, sophisticated maisons and stylish apartments.
 The development also boasts a full-service, deep-water marina with private moorings for each residence in the resort.
 In addition to exceptional accommodation, Eden Island is also well equipped with secluded beaches, restaurants, bars, swimming pools, a gymnasium, child-friendly play areas and a world-class shopping centre.

 Banyan Tree Spa

-Like its sacred floral namesake, the Banyan Tree Spa offers guests a Sanctuary for the Senses – a place for physical, mental and spiritual renewal.
+Like its sacred floral namesake, the Banyan Tree luxury spa in Seychelles offers guests a Sanctuary for the Senses – a place for physical, mental and spiritual renewal.
 To achieve this, the Spa focuses on a non-clinical and holistic approach based on traditional Eastern healing therapies.
 Its approach celebrates the human touch and the use of natural herbs and spices.
 Banyan Tree Spa pioneered the Tropical Garden Spa concept with its Eastern therapies and holistic focus on spiritual, mental and physical harmony.
 As Asia's first upmarket oriental spa, it reintroduced an exotic blend of ancient health and beauty practices reverently passed down as generational heirlooms.